 18. Take a hike in Glendalough – the beauty of the Wicklow Mountains

 Get lost in the beauty of the Irish countryside as you explore the beautiful Wicklow Mountains.
-This glacial valley region is home to a monastic settlement and one of the most photographed lakes in Ireland.
+This glacial valley region is home to a monastic settlement and one of the most photographed lakes in Ireland, the Guinness Lake.

 Address: Co.
 Wicklow, Ireland

 17. Pour a pint at the Guinness Storehouse – pour your own pint